FavourDaniel/github-actions-with-springboot-and-ec2/README.md

 ```
 sudo apt install maven openjdk-11-jre openjdk-11-jdk
 ```
-With dependencies in place, builds made will run and be isble on github
+With dependencies in place, builds made will run and be visble on github

+You can check your instance ip address to view the site.